Michael DeMond Davis: Journalism

-Ralph McGill, publisher of the Atlanta Constitution, hired Davis as the paper's first African-American reporter.
+Ralph McGill, publisher of the Atlanta Constitution, and Eugene Patterson hired Davis as the paper's first African-American reporter.
 McGill became his mentor and friend.

 Davis went on to Vietnam as the Afro-American Newspapers war correspondent.
 During his 18 months in Vietnam, he reported on combat activities of black service people in the Afro's 13-state circulation area.
 When he returned home, he joined the Baltimore Sun.
 He was a staff member of the San Diego Union, where he covered Governor Jerry Brown, the now-defunct Washington Star, an editor of NBC television news in Washington, D.C., and a reporter for the Washington Times.

 His work has received several Front Page Awards from the American Newspaper Guild.
 The NAACP gave him an award for his coverage of Vietnam.

 Vietnam Foreign News Correspondent

 From July to November 1967, Davis published over 100 articles as the Vietnam War correspondent for the Baltimore Afro-American in the column called the "Vietnam Notebook".